-The patent linkage system, often referred simply as “patent linkage” or “linkage system”, is a set of rules, authorities, and instruments that link patent rights over a pharmaceutical product to the Sanitary Registration (SR) that is required to market said product.
-The system is of preventive nature: it was conceived to avoid the grant or approval of SRs of pharmaceutical products that, when commercialized, would infringe patent rights.
-The underlying rationale is that, by forestalling the grant of SRs, patent rights are respected and long and costly litigation is spared.
+The patent linkage system, often referred to simply as “patent linkage” or “linkage system”, is a set of rules, authorities, and instruments that link patent rights over a pharmaceutical product to the Sanitary Registration (SR) that is required to market said product.
+The system is preventive: it was conceived to avoid the grant or approval of SRs of pharmaceutical products that, when commercialized, would infringe patent rights.
+The underlying rationale is that, by forestalling the grant of SRs, patent rights are respected, and long and costly litigation is spared.
 The system applies to both innovator and generic registrations, but, naturally, generic products are the main target.

 Likewise, two official tools of communication are instrumental to the operation of the system.
-The Gazette of Patents of Medicaments, known as “the Linkage Gazette”, is published by the MIIP twice-a-year (February and August) and contains a list of patents related to pharmaceutical products; whereas a FCPASR-MIIP Communication Form contains information on the SR application used to assess whether the pharmaceutical product would infringe patent rights.
+The Gazette of Patents of Medicaments, known as “the Linkage Gazette”, is published by the MIIP twice a year (February and August) and contains a list of patents related to pharmaceutical products; whereas an FCPASR-MIIP Communication Form contains information on the SR application used to assess whether the pharmaceutical product would infringe patent rights.

 SR applicants and patent holders interact in the system as described below.